moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 #### What if I can't meet baseline?

-There will be times when you may be leading an escalation, working through challenging tickets or focus on non-ticket work and you cannot take on new ticket assignment.
+There will be times when you may be leading an escalation, working through challenging tickets, or focusing on non-ticket work, and you cannot take on new ticket assignment.
 This is okay!
 The key is to make sure you have coordinated with your SGG and Manager so they are aware of the risks to our team.